Assisted Hygiene Implementation & Optimization

 • Practices that are booked, with hygiene demand

-• Feel structurally capped, despite strong patient flow
+• Offices that feel structurally capped, despite a strong patient flow

 • Interested in tighter alignment between production and compensation